Temporary Suspension of Reference Collection Research

 Reporter on the Scene

 This just in…Harpers Ferry National Historical Park is hosting its second season of Reporter on the Scene!
-On Saturdays and Sundays through August 12th from 11am to 3pm, children are invited to become correspondents in the field during the Battle of Harpers Ferry in 1862.
+On Saturdays and Sundays through August 10th from 11am to 3pm, children are invited to become news correspondents in Harpers Ferry in 1863.
 We will have a makeup and dressing session to make sure you look your best in period clothing!
-Act like a reporter with your own camera crew while reading your lines from a teleprompter.
-See yourself as part of a 'live' broadcast on YouTube later in the summer (a photo release will need to be signed by a parent or guardian).
+Act like a reporter with your own camera crew and see yourself as part of a broadcast on YouTube later in the summer (a photo release will need to be signed by a parent or guardian).
 Coaching for the lines will be provided to ensure a stress-free environment for all reading levels.
 The question now is, will you become one of our reporters?
+Through August 10, 2013.

 Junior Ranger Days